LassoSoft/LassoGuide/lasso_guide_source/language/literals.rst

       provide doIt() => { ... }
    }

-Doc comments can be set and retrieved programatically using the `docComment` method, as long as Lasso is run with the :envvar:`LASSO9_RETAIN_COMMENTS` variable enabled.
+Doc comments for a type can be set and retrieved programatically using the `tag->docComment` method, as long as Lasso is run with the :envvar:`LASSO9_RETAIN_COMMENTS` variable enabled.

 .. code-block:: none

    $> env LASSO9_RETAIN_COMMENTS=1 lasso9 -s "::array->docComment"
    /**!
-   An array is an object that can hold multiple values ...
+   An array is an object that can hold multiple values…

    $> env LASSO9_RETAIN_COMMENTS=1 lasso9 -s "
    ::boolean->docComment = 'Boolean objects are either true or false.'